dotnet/android/Documentation/guides/building-apps/build-properties.md

 /p:AndroidUseAapt2=True
 ```

-Added in Xamarin.Android 8.3.
+This property was added in Xamarin.Android 8.3.
 Setting `AndroidUseAapt2` to `false` is
 deprecated in Xamarin.Android 11.2.

 ## AndroidUseApkSigner